 Also, I carry a lot of odd pips that I don't have room to list here, so if you have a request, shoot me an email and maybe I have it.
-Currently I'm carrying Galaxy Pluto, Neptune, Palio 561, Double Fish 802a, Dawei Regular 388d-1 and c-1, just off the top of my head.
+Currently I'm carrying Galaxy Pluto, Neptune, Palio 561, Double Fish 802a, Dawei Regular 388d-1 and c-1 and c-1, just off the top of my head.
 Most of those are $7 or below without sponge.
 C-1 is a softer medium pip that you can actually chop with a bit that sells pretty well.

 Add Sponge to Topsheet

 Probably this is going to be cannon (white air sponge around 38deg), but may be substituted with other sponges of similar cost, or I may match sponges with the selection.
 Whatever I use it will be at least the quality of the factory sponge that normally comes under the pips, and probably much better.
 Be aware that many of the long pips with thin base are difficult for me to glue perfectly, but I think on average I do as good of a job as can be done.